MSIQ: Joint Modeling of Multiple RNA-seq Samples for Accurate Isoform Quantification: Introduction

-A number of isoform quantification methods have been developed to estimate the abundance of given isoforms.
-These methods are called annotation-based if they use isoform structures in annotations, or annotation-free if they first discover isoforms from RNA-seq data and then estimate the abundance of these discovered isoforms.
-Regardless of the use of annotations, these methods perform isoform quantification using either direct computation or model-based approaches \citep{wang2009rna, steijger2013assessment, kanitz2015comparative}.
-Direct computation methods use various ways to count the number of reads compatible with each isoform and then normalize the counts by isoform lengths and total number of reads to form estimates of isoform abundance.
+A number of isoform quantification methods have been developed to estimate the abundance of \ww{specific} isoforms. \WL{These} methods perform isoform quantification using either direct computation or model-based approaches \citep{wang2009rna, steijger2013assessment, kanitz2015comparative}.
+Direct computation \ww{approaches use a variety of methods} to count the number of reads compatible with each isoform and then normalize the counts by isoform lengths and \ww{the} total number of reads to \ww{generate} estimates of isoform abundance.
 The most commonly used unit is reads per kilobase of transcript per million mapped reads (RPKM) \citep{mortazavi2008mapping}.
-For paired-end RNA-seq data, fragments per kilobase of transcript per million mapped reads (FPKM), which accounts for the dependency between paired-end reads, is also widely used for isoform abundance \citep{trapnell2010transcript}.
-However, for complex gene structures, counts of RNA-seq reads compatible with isoforms may not be proportional to isoform abundance, as multiple isoforms can share exons, and some reads cannot be assigned unequivocally to just one isoform.
-To address this issue, model-based approaches are needed to assess the likelihoods of a read coming from different isoforms.
+However, for complex gene structures, counts of RNA-seq reads compatible with isoforms may not be proportional to isoform abundance, as multiple isoforms can share exons and some reads cannot be assigned unequivocally to only one isoform.
+To address this issue, model-based approaches are needed to assess the \ww{likelihood} of a read coming from different isoforms.
 In the first model-based isoform quantification method \citep{jiang2009statistical}, read counts in genomic regions are modeled as Poisson variables (with isoform abundance as the mean parameter), under the assumption that reads are uniformly sampled within each isoform.
-Isoform abundance is estimated by maximum likelihood estimates.
-MISO \citep{katz2010analysis} is another model-based method constructed under a Bayesian framework, and it provides maximum\textit{-a-posteriori} estimates and confidence intervals of isoform abundance.
+Isoform abundance is estimated by maximum likelihood estimates. \JL{ Cufflinks \citep{trapnell2010transcript}, the most widely used method for discovering novel isoforms from RNA-seq data, also has the functionality to estimate isoform abundance.
+Its approach is similar to the likelihood-based approach in \cite{jiang2009statistical}, and it proposed a new unit for isoform abundance based on paired-end RNA-seq data: fragments per kilobase of transcript per million mapped reads (FPKM), which accounts for the dependency between paired-end reads. } MISO \citep{katz2010analysis} is another model-based method constructed under a Bayesian framework, and it provides maximum\textit{-a-posteriori} estimates and confidence intervals of isoform abundance.
 There are other isoform quantification methods with different features \citep{pachter2011models}.
-For example, SLIDE \citep{li2011sparse} uses a linear model and is flexible for data types; RSEM \citep{li2011rsem} accounts for the ambiguity in read mapping; WemIQ \citep{zhang2014wemiq} substitutes the Poisson distribution with a more general and realistic generalized Poisson distribution; eXpress \citep{roberts2013streaming} is an efficient streaming method based on an online-EM algorithm; and Sailfish \citep{patro2014sailfish} is a fast alignment-free method that saves the read mapping step.
+For example, SLIDE \citep{li2011sparse} uses a linear model and \ww{can be used with various} data types; iReckon \citep{mezlini2013ireckon} utilizes \ww{a} regularized Expectation-Maximization algorithm; WemIQ \citep{zhang2014wemiq} \ww{replaces} the Poisson distribution with a more general and realistic generalized Poisson distribution; eXpress \citep{roberts2013streaming} is an efficient streaming method based on an online-EM algorithm and \ww{is considered to be a faster version of Cufflœinks with comparable performance}; and Sailfish \citep{patro2014sailfish} is a fast alignment-free method that saves the read mapping step.